 An incident is any occurrence when someone is injured, or other thing occurs that may have repercussions for Pedal Power ACT, the ride leader, participants in the ride or other people.

 After the social ride

 - Counsel any riders who rode at a significantly different speed form the average (eg, a significantly faster new rider might be advised to consider joining a more challenging ride next time and a rider who struggled to keep up might be advised to join an easier ride).

-- Forward the attendance sheets to the Pedal Power office when practical.
+- Forward the rider sign-on sheets to the Pedal Power ACT office (by hand, as a scanned document, or otherwise) when practical.

 - Consider any incidents during the ride require attention require attention and, if so, complete an incident report.

-- Forward the original of any incident report to the Pedal Power Office as soon as possible.
+- Forward the original of any incident report to the Pedal Power ACT office as soon as possible.
 Keep a copy for your own records.